tompinataro/weekend-sql-to-do-list/PLAN.md

 ### A user can mark to-do items as completed.

-⌴ Create an onclick completed button for each to do item in html table Event makes an http request w/axios and .then to server (completed = TRUE)
+⌴ Create an onclick completed button for each to do item in html table Event makes an http PUT request w/axios and .then to server (completed = TRUE)

 ⌴ Server sends query to the Dbase to mark as complete = true.